19hours/sg-statutes/Acts/Private Security Industry Act.md

 (ii) the prescribed fee, if any.

-(2) An applicant for a licence shall, at the request of the licensing officer, provide any further information or evidence that the licensing officer may require to decide the application.
+(2) An applicant for a licence shall, at the request of the licensing officer, provide any further information or evidence, or any trial or demonstration of any security service, or of any equipment to be employed in carrying out any security service, proposed to be provided by the applicant, that the licensing officer may require to decide the application.

+[Act 6 of 2019 wef 14/03/2019]

 (3) Upon receipt of an application under subsection (1), the licensing officer may —